emirhantash/java-projects/out/production/dia-w-stars/README.md

 # **Diamond w/Stars**

-*We make diamonds with stars using loops in Java*
+*We make diamond with stars using loops in Java*

 ```
     *